Canada Soccer to reveal World Cup roster on Sunday - NewsBreak

 Related

-BERLIN (AP) — KFC has apologized for accidentally sending an automated push alert to its app users in Germany that appeared to urge people to order food to commemorate the 84th anniversary of Kristallnacht — the “Night of Broken Glass” — when Nazis terrorized Jews throughout Germany and Austria.
-The company faced an outcry for the alert that went out Wednesday at a time when Jewish groups are warning of rising antisemitism.
-According to screenshots shared online, the app alert said, “Memorial day for the Reich pogrom night.
-Treat yourself to more tender cheese on your crispy chicken.
-Now at KFCheese!”
-KFC Germany said the notification was an “unplanned, insensitive and unacceptable message and for this we sincerely apologize.”
-“We use a semi-automated content creation process linked to calendars that include national observances.
-In this instance, our internal review process was not properly followed, resulting in a non-approved notification being shared,” the company said in a statement Thursday.
+KFC has apologized for accidentally sending an automated push alert to its app users in Germany that appeared to urge people to order food to commemorate the 84th anniversary of Kristallnacht — the “Night of Broken Glass” — when Nazis terrorized Jews throughout Germany and Austria.

 Comments / 0